0xskar/python/README.md

 My collection of my python scripts from newest to oldest

+- New Lastpass 2.0 (100 days 30) - Password manager 2.0.
+Detects if JSON file exists and if it doesn't creates it.
+Can also search for previously generated passwords that have been saved to the JSON file.
 - New Lastpass (100 days 29) - Password Manager GUI.
 Generates a secure password, and saves that information along with the website and username to a datafile stored locally.
 - Pomodore app (100 days 28) - Breaks down work sessions into the pomodoro technique to allow better learning or better workflow.
 Tracks the number of work sessions and breaks.
 - Kilometers to miles converter in tkinter (100 days 27) args and kwargs